2 minute read

 We are told to have secure passwords but what is secure?
 Should we have a minimum number of characters, numbers, symbols and so on.
 Sometimes you will find a password is too long for the website (arrrgh).

-We came across this video from the Washington Post.
+Here is a useful guide covering points we may have missed from the Washington Post.
 It shows some good and bad examples of passwords and gives reasons why this is the case.

 Unlike other videos this highlights our experience with company policies and passwords.
 We hope you find this helpful.
 As our example below shows, please don't be like Geoff and write you password down on a sticky note.
 Don't even use the word "password" in your password.